YAM Price Up 28.6% This Week (YAM)

-YAM (CURRENCY:YAM) traded 9.7% higher against the dollar during the one day period ending at 12:00 PM E.T. on September 12th.
-During the last week, YAM has traded 28.6% higher against the dollar.
-YAM has a total market cap of $7.83 million and approximately $247,728.00 worth of YAM was traded on exchanges in the last day.
-One YAM coin can currently be bought for approximately $0.63 or 0.00001588 BTC on exchanges.
+YAM (CURRENCY:YAM) traded up 9.7% against the US dollar during the 1-day period ending at 7:00 AM E.T. on September 14th.
+YAM has a market capitalization of $7.83 million and approximately $247,728.00 worth of YAM was traded on exchanges in the last day.
+Over the last week, YAM has traded 28.6% higher against the US dollar.
+One YAM coin can now be bought for about $0.63 or 0.00001588 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.